motaz99/chatgpt-devs-era/README.md

 Example URL: `/orders/cancel-order/12345`

 **26. Get Chef Orders**
-Description: Retrieves a list of orders received by a specific chef
+Description: Allows a chef to retrieve a list of their orders
 Endpoint: `/orders/chef-orders`
 Method: GET